-TOWNS, TRADE AND REVOLUTION IN THE MEDIEVAL WEST This course investigates the medieval city from its origins through 1500.
+MDVL 4308 (3), TOWNS, TRADE AND REVOLUTION IN THE MEDIEVAL WEST, This course investigates the medieval city from its origins through 1500.
 Within a chronological framework, we will explore urban populations and institutions, commerce, universities, guilds, and the Black Death.

-BYZANTINE HISTORY 285-1453

-This course traces the outlines of Byzantine History from 285 to 1453.
+MDVL 4318 (3).
+BYZANTINE HISTORY 285-1453.
+This course traces the outlines of Byzantine History from 285-1453.
 Topics include the changing structure of the family, gender roles, ruler and ruled, and town and country.

-SPECIAL TOPIC
+MDVL 4371 (3).
+SPECIAL TOPIC.
 Research and writing in medieval fields on special topics at the forefront of current intellectual interest.

+MDVL 5301 (3), 5302 (3), 5398 (3), 5399 (3).
+INDEPENDENT STUDIES.
 Research and writing in medieval fields on special topics at the forefront of current intellectual interest.